byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - Wound healing, diaper rash wash - 1:10 or undiluted
 - Dish washing - 1:500
 - Fruit and vegetable wash (submerge for 5 min) to remove chemicals and pesticides - 1:200
+- Laundry detergent, natural fabric softener - 1:500
 - Evaporative cooler - air freshener - 1:500
 - Insect replant and fertilizer for the garden - 1:500
-- Laundry detergent, natural fabric softener - 1:500

 *Adding 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme make a great concentrated de-greaser/cleaner/shampoo.
 Drastically reducing consumption and mitigating harmful effects.
-Perfect for dish washing, laundry and shampoo.*
+Perfect for dish washing, laundry, shampoo and body wash.*

 ...
 The list goes on.